Terrence Howard: Career

-Howard first entered the entertainment industry when he portrayed Jackie Jackson in The Jacksons: An American Dream, an ABC miniseries.
-Three years later, he made his big film break in 1995's Mr. Holland's Opus.
-He continued being cast in television and movie roles, and co-starred as Greg Sparks in the late-1990s short-lived television series Sparks, with James L. Avery Sr. and Miguel A. Nunez Jr. Howard also appeared in The Best Man (1999), in Ashanti's music video for her 2002 single "Foolish", and in Mary J. Blige's video for "Be Without You".
-Howard made an appearance on the TV series Family Matters.
+Howard made his big film break in 1995's Mr. Holland's Opus and Dead Presidents.
+He continued being cast in television and movie roles, and co-starred as Greg Sparks in the late-1990s short-lived television series Sparks with James L. Avery Sr. and Miguel A. Nunez Jr. Howard also appeared in The Best Man (1999), in Ashanti's music video for her 2002 single "Foolish", and in Mary J. Blige's video for "Be Without You".
+Howard also made an appearance on the TV series Family Matters and Moesha.

 Howard has said that he looks for characters that "teach him about himself" when choosing his film roles.
 For the 2005 film Hustle & Flow, Howard portrayed a pimp and aspiring rapper.
-He performed all the character's tracks himself, including "It's Hard out Here for a Pimp", which won the Academy Award for Best Original Song at the 78th Academy Awards.
+He performed all the character's tracks, including "It's Hard out Here for a Pimp", which won the Academy Award for Best Original Song at the 78th Academy Awards.
 Howard has also worked as a film producer, as when he was credited for the 2007 film Pride.
 In 2008, Howard hosted the PBS series Independent Lens.

 Howard was contracted to play Colonel James Rhodes in the 2008 film Iron Man.
 Howard was signed on before any of the other major actors and was the highest paid actor in the film.
 He was replaced by actor Don Cheadle in the film's sequels.
 Entertainment Weekly reported that Howard was offered a 50 to 80 percent pay cut for Iron Man 2, though it said that it was unclear whether Howard turned down the role or whether Marvel withdrew their offer.

 Howard released his debut adult alternative album, Shine Through It, in 2008 on Columbia/SME Records.
 He described the album as urban country, and either wrote or co-wrote all the songs on it.